SERG-Delft/dslinter/README.md

 - **Import Checker**: Check whether data science modules are imported using the correct naming conventions.
 - **Data Leakage Checker**: All scikit-learn estimators should be used inside Pipelines, to prevent data leakage between training and test data.
 - **Controlling Randomness Checker**: For reproducible results across executions, remove any use of random_state=None in scikit-learn estimators.
 - **Excessive Hyperparameter Precision Checker**: Check hyperparameter in scikit-learn estimators. excessive hyperparameter precision might suggest over-tuning.
+- **Scaler before PCA Checker**: Check scaler is used before Principle Component Analysis (PCA) in a scikit-learn pipeline.
+Feature scaling is important for PCA.

 ## Installation